Peter-Polak/tricky-towers/README.md

 # Tricky Towers

 ## About the project
-This is copy of game called [Tricky Towers](https://www.trickytowers.com/) - physics based tetris - made in Unity as a practice project.
+This is a copy of a game called [Tricky Towers](https://www.trickytowers.com/) - physics based tetris - made in Unity (3D) as a practice project.